Victorian Sub-District Cricket Association: Clubs

 These clubs also have other teams asides from the open age VSDCA and J.G Craig Shield (Under 15 Competition).
 All clubs run juniors programs.
 Many also have other open age teams in local competitions (some even play against each other in these competitions as well as the VSDCA), women's teams and children's programs such as the Milo "Have a Go!" program.

 All clubs must provide two turf wickets with changing areas for players and umpires as well as areas for the players to park cars and shower.
 The club's home ground is usually of higher standard and is used for first and second grade with occasional fixture problems leading to third or fourth grade game.
 The second ground is usually of lower standard and will rarely have a bar or facilities near the 'home ground'.

+Teams have facilities in this grade like Porthill Park Cricket Club where all the people are like Ross Kesteven in the 3 XI, a premier cricket legend.

 Connections to other associations

 Due to its recognition as being Victoria's second highest form of club cricket (equal with Victorian Turf Cricket Association) and its control of the J.G.
 Craig Shield, which is seen as Victoria's premier under 15 tournament, the league is closely linked with other associations.
 Due to its high level of competitiveness it is the most common breeding ground for Premier players.
 Also to feed Hatch sides, clubs will often draw from their local associations (such as Broadmeadows, Coburg and Brunswick attracting players from the North West Cricket Association).
 Because it lacks any other form of junior competition its clubs are required to form alliances with other associations to ensure they are able to run a junior program.